Robbie Neilson

-Neilson, who played as a right-back, started his senior career with Heart of Midlothian, making 200 Scottish Premier League (SPL) appearances and winning the Scottish Cup in 2006 with the club.
-Earlier on in his career, Neilson was loaned to Scottish Football League (SFL) clubs Cowdenbeath and Queen of the South.
-After failing to agree a new contract with Hearts, Neilson left and signed for English Championship club Leicester City in 2009.
-After about a year he was dropped from the Leicester first team, and was loaned to Brentford, and was then given a free transfer in the summer of 2011.
-Neilson played for Dundee United during the 2011–12 season, and later played for Falkirk and East Fife.
+Neilson, who played as a right-back, started his senior career with Heart of Midlothian.
+After loans to Cowdenbeath and Queen of the South, Neilson became a key player in Hearts' squad; making 200 Scottish Premier League appearances and winning the Scottish Cup in 2006 with the club.
+After failing to agree a new contract with Hearts, Neilson signed for English Championship club Leicester City in 2009.
+He was later dropped from the Leicester first team and loaned to Brentford, and was then given a free transfer in the summer of 2011.
+Neilson played for Dundee United during the 2011–12 season, before finishing his career with Falkirk and East Fife.
+He won a single cap for Scotland in a Euro 2008 qualifier against Ukraine in October 2006.

-He became Hearts' head coach in 2014, winning the 2014–15 Scottish Championship title in his first season.
-Neilson moved to Milton Keynes Dons during the 2016–17 season, leaving by mutual consent in January 2018.
-He was appointed manager of Dundee United in October 2018, and guided them to promotion in the curtailed 2019–20 season.
-He then returned to Hearts, leading them to the 2020–21 Scottish Championship title as champions.
+Neilson returned to Hearts as head coach in 2014, winning the 2014–15 Scottish Championship title in his first season.
+After two successful seasons at Hearts, he was appointed head coach of Milton Keynes Dons during the 2016–17 season, before leaving by mutual consent in January 2018.
+He was appointed manager of Dundee United in October 2018 and guided them to promotion in the curtailed 2019–20 season; he then returned to Hearts, leading them to another promotion from the Scottish Championship in 2020-21.